LexouDuck/libccc/README.md

-### Testing
+Testing
 ---
-To ensure proper functionality of all these important functions in every edge case, a big testing program was implemented, featuring segfault handling and execution time comparison among other things.
+To ensure proper functionality of all these important functions in every edge case, a rather exhaustive testing suite program was implemented, which compares libccc functions to their stdlib ISO equivalent, wherever applicable (otherwise tests expect results that are manually written out and asserted).
+This test suite program features segfault/signal handling and execution time comparison, among other things.
 You can test the `libccc` by running `make test`: this will compile and run the test suite program from the files found in the `./test` folder.

-### Contributing and Continuous Integration
+Continuous Integration
 ---
-Check `CONTRIBUTING.md`, this file serves as a "contributions style guide".
-This style was chosen because it allows for more efficient version control and code review.

-// TODO add description of coding style to `CONTRIBUTING.md`

 Every time a new commit/push is done, the automated CI testing job is run, as defined in `.github/workflows/ci.yml` (see the [official github documentation for Actions and Workflows to learn more](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions)).

 This CI job builds everything with a `make`, and runs the testing suite with a `make test`.
 It runs with all of the following configurations: